MARGO06/Coffee-house/TypeScript-Badges-Compilation.md

 - _target_ (ES3 (default))- compiled JS file to need version ES (just need to indicate);

 **Conclusions** : before working with TS need to install TS and write necessary options in tsconfig.json.
 A developer can use acquired skills in JS.
 TS catches code issues early than JS, thanks to using type hint (through static type checking).

+**2.Declare Variable Types in TypeScript.**

+**Types TS:**

+1. Any;
+2. Primitive types:

+- boolean;
+- string;
+- number;
+- enum;
+- void;
+- null;
+- undefined;

+3. Object types:

+- class;
+- interface;
+- array;
+- literals;

+4. Type parameters.

+**Main tips:**

+1. to declare an explicit type : **variableName: type**;
+2. use a type _void_ when a function nothing is return like undefined in JS;
+3. an _enum_ is a symbolic name for a set of values (use meaningful names).

+For example:

+enum Season { Winter, Spring, Summer, Autumn };

+let current: Season = Season.Summer;

+console.log(current); => 2

+4. use a type _any_ accepts any type and don't need to check type before running a code;

+5. use a type _unknown_ a developer can't interact with a variable of unknown type;

+6. use a _type assertion_ if a developer wants to use the same variable as an another type.

+For example:

+let randomValue: unknown = 10;

+(randomValue as string).toUpperCase();

+7. a developer can union types, when a value can accept several types.

+For example:

+let multiType: number | boolean;

+8. _an intersection type_ combines two or more types to create a new type that has all properties of the existing types.

+For example:

+type ManagementEmployee = Employee & Manager;

+9. array type (has one type).

+For example:

+let list: number[] = [1, 2, 3];

+10. tuple type is another sort of array type (has more than one type).

+For example:

+let person1: [string, number] = ['Marcia', 35].

+**Conclusions** : TS has static type system, it allows to know which type we need to get or assign a value and check the correctness of а code before running a code.
+A developer can union several types in one.**Not recommended for use _any_ type when it's not necessary, because losing type safety**.